kostafey/popup-switcher/README.md

 ```lisp
 (setq psw-enable-single-dot-to-navigate-files t)
 ```
-Any time you run `psw-navigate-files` fn you can select dot '.' item which opens `dired-mode` for current directory.
+Any time you run `psw-navigate-files` fn you can select dot `.` item, which opens `dired-mode` for current directory.

 ## Usage